Upcoming Waitlists

 Santa Rosa, CA

-The Housing Choice Voucher waitlist is not expected to reopen until late 2026.
+The Housing Choice Voucher waitlist is expected to open in late 2026, with preferences for persons with disabilities and seniors (62+).

 City of Santa Rosa